New Russians

-The New Russians (новые русские tr. novye russkie) is a cliché term referring to members of a newly rich social class in the Commonwealth of Independent States who made vast fortunes in the 1990s (also referred to as "the wild nineties") in Russia following the collapse of the Soviet Union.
+The New Russians (новые русские) is a term referring to members of a newly rich social class in the Commonwealth of Independent States who made vast fortunes in the 1990s (also referred to as "the wild nineties") in Russia following the collapse of the Soviet Union.
 It is perceived as a stereotypical caricature.
 According to the stereotype, "New Russians" achieved rapid wealth by using criminal methods during Russia's chaotic transition to a market economy.

-Not all New Russians are ethnically Russian.
-Initially a neutral designation, the term soon took on a negative and ironic connotation.
-It is used to describe people who became wealthy very quickly (often through dubious or illegal means), including major mafia figures, but who lack intelligence, culture, and sophistication.
-Despite their wealth, they retain the language and manners of the social strata from which they emerged.

 In the 1990s, "New Russians" became a staple of jokes that played on stereotypes about businessmen.

-Origins of the term
+History

 The exact time and place, as well as the authorship of this expression, have not been fully established.

 Some suggest that the expression "Новый Русский" (Russian tr. novyi russkii lit.
 "New Russian") arose in the Russian-speaking sphere in the ostensibly English-language form "New Russian", and after that calqued into the Russian-language form.
 Another theory suggests the term appeared in foreign press and then made its way into Russia.
 Supporters of the latter theory suggest that the author of the expression was the American journalist Hedrick Smith who published two books about Russia: "The Russians" (1976) and "The New Russians" (1990).

 Another theory posits that "New Russian" is more of a pun, playing on the French term "nouveau riche" (i.e. "new rich"), whose meaning is very close to the term "New Russian".
-It is worth recalling that during Russia's industrial revolution at the end of the 19th century, Russians also used a term that was similar in meaning and use: skorobogach, (Russian: скоробогач tr. skorobogach, lit. “gotten-rich-quick man”), a person who very suddenly became wealthy; perhaps an individual with low moral principles.

 In the documentary film With a hard-sign on the end (С твёрдом знаком на конце), dedicated to the 20th anniversary of the creation of the newspaper Kommersant and shown on Channel One on 30 November 2009), author Leonid Parfyonov demonstrates a copy of Kommersant from 1992 in which an editorial letter was addressed to the "New Russians".
 Parfyonov confirms that the newspaper first introduced this word into daily life, and initially it did not have any negative or ironic connotation, merely serving to describe the representatives of Russia's growing business class.

 In 2010, chief researcher at the Institute of Sociology of the Russian Academy of Sciences, Renald Simonyan noted that the “New Russians” were the product of the reforms of the 1990s, giving them the following characteristics: “Physically strong, poorly educated, assertive, devoid of moral values, and materialistic types”.